ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 - Drug Screens

 **Usage**
-After the phenomenal success of the TCGA portal in mankind's fight against cancer, DepMap is to be the most important next step to understand how the molecules (drugs) effect the overall physiological workflow.
+After the phenomenal success of the TCGA portal in mankind's fight against cancer, DepMap is to be the most important next step to understand how the molecules (drugs) affect the overall physiological workflow.

 DepMap scientists are profiling hundreds of cancer cell line models for genomic information and sensitivity to genetic and small molecule perturbations.
 The information available as part of results in pooled-cell line chemical-perturbation viability screens has the potential to replace the initial part on drug lead screening.
-The data for about 4518 compounds can very eficiently be used to novel drug discovery pipeline as well as for approved drug repositioning or repurposing.
+The data for about 4518 compounds can very efficiently be used for novel drug discovery pipelines as well as for approved drug repositioning or repurposing.

 CRISPR-Cas9 viability screens are increasingly performed at a genome-wide scale across large panels of cell lines to identify new therapeutic targets for precision cancer therapy.
 The integration of these data with the already available pool of molecular understanding of cancer recapitulate findings from the individual datasets, provide greater statistical power to cancer- and subtype-specific analyses, unveil additional biomarkers of gene dependency, and improve the detection of common essential genes.

-The DepMap dataset is extensively used to perform and predict interaction between genes.
+The DepMap dataset is extensively used to perform and predict the interaction between genes.
 Few therapies target the loss of tumor suppressor genes in cancer.
 CRISPR-SpCas9 and RNA-interference loss-of-function screens enable the identification of new therapeutic targets associated with genomic loss of tumor suppressor genes.

-Additionally computational biologist, are efficiently using DepMap for developing insilico methods to detail the invivo process.
+Additionally, computational biologists, are efficiently using DepMap for developing in-silico methods to detail the in-vivo process.
 Cell lines are key tools for preclinical cancer research, but it remains unclear how well they represent patient tumor samples.
 Direct comparisons of tumor and cell line transcriptional profiles are complicated by several factors, including the variable presence of normal cells in tumor samples.
 Computational tools developed using DepMap data could be used to guide the selection of cell lines that more closely resemble patient tumors and improve the clinical translation of insights gained from cell lines.

 **Level of curation**
 DepMap repo contains a wide variety of dataset including Gene dependency, Drug screens and RNAi.
-Though the data is quite structured as far as the DepMap repository is concerned the metadata of cell lines and drugs is avaiable as seperate objects.
-While curating the data, merging of the different information from cell lines, Drugs, probe performance were merged using precise unique IDs to make the holistic information available for the user.
+Though the data is quite structured as far as the DepMap repository is concerned the metadata of cell lines and drugs is available as separate objects.
+While curating the data, merging of the different information from cell lines, Drugs, probe performance was merged using precise unique IDs to make the holistic information available for the user.

 **Dataset Level**
 At the dataset level, we tag the metadata of the dataset with ontologies.
 The fields in the dataset level metadata are :